matuzo/HTMHell/hell/adventcalendar/2024/22/index.md

 ## Some fun examples

 So, we know this happens and why.
 The next task is obviously to have some fun with it.
 Finding words whose computed colours correlate with them is great fun.
-For example, 'Sonic' gives us a lovely blue.
-I've put together a little table of some of these.
+For example, 'Sonic' gives us a lovely blue like the hedgehog.
+I've put together a little table of some of these coincidental match ups:

 <p class="codepen" data-height="300" data-default-tab="result" data-slug-hash="wvLbjpZ" data-pen-title="Word Correlations With HTML Colour Parsing" data-user="OuterVale" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/OuterVale/pen/wvLbjpZ">